-Florian Boesch and Malcolm Martineau are bringing the musical illustration: Wohin, the second lied from Die schöne Müllerin, just to whet our appetite for listening to them at Vilabertran in just six months’ time.
-The countdown starts now.
+Florian Boesch and Malcolm Martineau are bringing the musical illustration, as in February: Wohin, the second lied from Die schöne Müllerin; now, there are just two months left to listen to them in Vilabertran (just six months).

 Ich hört’ ein Bächlein rauschen